Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 2. Stargate SG-1 (1997-2007)

 The Stargate franchise started off with the 1994 movie, but the series that came after it really solidified the franchise and makes for great sci-fi viewing.
-The ten seasons of Stargate SG-1 focus on a team charged with using the stargate — a wormhole to other worlds — to explore new planets and also to defend Earth from the Goa’uld, an alien species that take over their host humans.
-Over the show's many episodes we also get to know the team members involved with the stargate, including Amanda Tapping's Major Samantha Carter and Richard Dean Anderson's Colonel Jack O'Neill.
+The 10 seasons of Stargate SG-1 focus on a team charged with using the Stargate — a wormhole to other worlds — to explore new planets and to defend Earth from the Goa’uld, an alien species that take over their host humans.
+Over the show's many episodes, we also get to know the team members involved with the Stargate, including Amanda Tapping's Major Samantha Carter and Richard Dean Anderson's Colonel Jack O'Neill.

 3. Doctor Who (2005-present)

-One of the great sci-fi tropes is when things get timey wimey, and one show that gets extra timey wimey is Doctor Who.
+One of the great sci-fi tropes is when things get timey-wimey, and one show that gets extra timey-wimey is Doctor Who.
 The show centers around The Doctor, a Time Lord who travels through space and time in a British police box.
 The Doctor is capable of regenerating, which translates into different actors taking on the role.
-In recent years, Christopher Eccleston, David Tennant, Matt Smith, Peter Capaldi, and Jodie Whittaker have taken on the mantle, with a new Doctor expected to be announced soon.
+In recent years, Christopher Eccleston, David Tennant, Matt Smith, Peter Capaldi, and Jodie Whittaker have taken on the mantle, with Ncuti Gatwa taking over as the upcoming 15th Doctor.